anonyland/anonymousland/README.md

 You can contribute either on our own [Git](https://git.anonymousland.org/anonymousland/anonymousland) or on any other mirror like our [GitHub](https://github.com/anonyland/anonymousland) and [Codeberg](https://codeberg.org/anonymousland/anonymousland).

+## License

+All content produced by us is licensed under public domain using the [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/).

 ## Contact

 Click [here](https://matrix.to/#/#lounge:anonymousland.org) to join our Matrix Chatroom and [here](https://matrix.to/#/#anonymousland:anonymousland.org) to join our Matrix space.